ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="4136"></a>
 #### Trace Flag: 4136
 Function: Disables parameter sniffing unless OPTION(RECOMPILE), WITH RECOMPILE or OPTIMIZE FOR value is used.
-To accomplish this at the database level, see [ALTER DATABASE SCOPED CONFIGURATION (Transact-SQL)].
+Starting with SQL Server 2016 (13.x), to accomplish this at the database level, see the PARAMETER_SNIFFING option in [ALTER DATABASE SCOPED CONFIGURATION (Transact-SQL)].
-To accomplish this at the query level, add the OPTIMIZE FOR UNKNOWN query hint.
+To accomplish the same result at the query level, add the OPTIMIZE FOR UNKNOWN [query hint](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-query?view=sql-server-2017).
+The `OPTIMIZE FOR UNKNOWN` hint doesn't disable the parameter sniffing mechanism, but effectively bypasses it to achieve the same intended result.
-Beginning with SQL Server 2016 SP1, to accomplish this at the query level, add the `USE HINT` query hint instead of using this trace flag.
+Starting with SQL Server 2016 (13.x) SP1, a second option to accomplish this at the query level is to add the USE HINT 'DISABLE_PARAMETER_SNIFFING' query hint instead of using this trace flag.
 **Note: Please ensure that you thoroughly test this option, before rolling it into a production environment.**<br />
 Link: http://blogs.msdn.com/b/axinthefield/archive/2010/11/04/sql-server-trace-flags-for-dynamics-ax.aspx<br />
 Link: [New Features in SQL Server 2016 Service Pack 1]<br />